lingeringcode/narrator/README.md

 ## Summarizer Functions

-* ```hashtag_summarizer```: Counts hashtag use and optionally as temporally distributed.
+* ```summarizer```: Counts a column variable of interest and returns a sample data set based on set parameters.
+There are 5 search options from which to choose.
+See the the 'main_sum_option' list below.
     - Args:
-        - search_option: String.
-Either 'hashtags' or' tweets_and_hashtags'.
-The second
-            option searches for hashtags in the hashtag column and keywords in the tweet column.
-For example, you search for someone's name in the corpus that isn't always represented as a hashtag.
-        - keyword_list= List.
-A list of keywords of which you search within the tweet column.
+        - **Required Options**:
+            - main_sum_option= String.
+Current options for sampling include the following:
+                - 'sum_all_col': Sum of all the passed variable across entire corpus
+                - 'sum_group_col': Sum of a group of the passed variables (List) across entire corpus
+                - 'sum_single_col': Sum of a single isolated variables value (String) across entire corpus
+                - 'single_term_per_day': Sum of single variable per Day in provided range
+                - 'grouped_terms_perday': Sum of group of a type of variable per Day in provided range
+            - column_type= String.
+Provides the type of summary to conduct.
+                - 'hashtags': Searches for hashtags
+                - 'urls': Searches for URLs
+                - 'other': Searches for another type of content
             - df_corpus= DataFrame of tweet corpus
-        - hash_col= String value of the DataFrame column name for hashtags.
-        - tweet_col= String value of the DataFrame column name for tweets.
-        - sum_option= String.
-Current options for sampling include the following:
-            - 'sum_all_hash': Sum of all hashtags across entire corpus
-            - 'sum_group_hash': Sum of a group of hashtags (List) across entire corpus
-            - 'sum_single_hash': Sum of a single hashtag (String) across entire corpus
-            - 'single_hash_per_day': Sum of single hashtag per Day in provided range
-            - 'group_hash_per_day': Sum of group of hashtags per Day in provided range
-        - single_hash= String of single hashtag to isolate.
-        - hash_list= List of hashtags to isolate.
-        - time_agg_type= If sum by group temporally, define its temporal aggregation:
-            - 'day': Aggregate time per Day
-            - 'period': Aggregate time per period
-        - date_col= String value of the DataFrame column name for the dates in xx-xx-xxxx format.
+            - primary_col= String.
+Name of the primary targeted DataFrame column of interest, e.g., hashtags, urls, etc.
             - sort_check= Boolean.
 If True, sort sums per day.
             - sort_date_check= Boolean.
 If True, sort by dates.
             - sort_type= Boolean.
 If True, descending order.
 If False, ascending order.
+        - **Conditional Options**: Based on the 'main_sum_option', these will vary in use and assignment.
+            - group_search_option= String.
+Use to choose what search options to use for 'group_col_per_day'.
+                - 'single_col': Searches for search terms in the single pertinent column
+                - 'keywords_and_col': Searches for a column variable and accompanying keywords in another content column, such as 'tweets'.
+For example,  you search for someone's name in the corpus that isn't always represented as a hashtag.
+            - simple_list= List of terms to isolate.
+            - keyed_list= List of Dicts.
+A keyed list of keywords of which you search within the secondary_col.
+            - secondary_col= String.
+Name of the secondary targeted DataFrame column of interest, if needed, e.g., tweets, usernames, etc.
+            - single_term= String of single term to isolate.
+            - time_agg_type= If sum by group temporally, define its temporal aggregation:
+                - 'day': Aggregate time per Day
+                - 'period': Aggregate time per period
+            - date_col= String value of the DataFrame column name for the dates in xx-xx-xxxx format.
+            - id_col= String value of the DataFrame column name for the unique ID.
-        - output_type= String.
-OPtions for particular Dataframe output
+            - grouped_output_type= String.
+Options for particular Dataframe output
-            - d3js= DF in a format conduive for small multiples chart in D3.js
-            - python= DF in a format conduive for small multiples chart in python's matplot
+                - consolidated= Each listed value in group is a column with its period values
+                - spread= One column for each listed group value
     - Return: Depending on option, a sample as a List of Tuples or Dict of grouped samples
 * ```get_sample_size```: Helper function for summarizer functions.
 If sample=True,
     then sample sent here and returned to the summarizer for output.
     - Args:
         - sort_check= Boolean.
 If True, sort the corpus.
         - sort_date_check= Boolean.
 If True, sort corpus based on dates.
-        - df= DataFrame of corpus.
+        - counted_list= List.
+Tallies from corpus.
         - ss= Integer of sample size to output.
         - sample_check= Boolean.
 If True, use ss value.
 If False, use full corpus.
     - Returns DataFrame to summarizer function.